kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 One of the problems with JavaScript frontend server rendering implementations is that SSR / "string builders" run on JavaScript which means they are locked into a server runtime like Node or Deno.
 This is perfectly fine for most things but I think this is generally quite a heavy restriction, which prevents using a lot of cool backend technologies written in other languages like Rust, Python etc. Some tools have embedded a JavaScript runtime into the application (such as [rusty_v8](https://github.com/denoland/rusty_v8)).
 However joining these two systems together *can* lost type safety bridge and data often has to be copied into the runtime which seems to void the performance improvements.

-With type information it could allow Ezno to generate some format that is tightly integrate with the server language.
+With type information it could allow Ezno to generate some format that is tightly integrated with the server language.
 This is quite simple to do for string elements and Ezno knows the shape of data and the pointer to every function it could easily transpile some of this stuff.
 However it is still up in the air how this would work if the server has to do something more complicated mutating data and I don't have a clear idea of what the format would be that could be used across languages would look like?

-### Linting

-With types you can restrict the code written.
-For example `Math.sin` is typed as being `(x: number) => number`, however JavaScript is more flexible and `Math.sin([4])` is still a valid call even though `[4]` is not a subtype of `number`.

-With type information you can (optionally) check and deny some behavior based on the values of things.
-This could be used to enforce semantic HTML. e.g `img`s require a `alt` tag property, functions registered for the `click` event cannot make navigation calls unless they are a anchor tag...

-There is quite a lot a more you can do with a type system other that checking you have spelt `JSON.stringify` correctly and using the information to optimising things to run slightly faster.

 ### Auto progressive enhancement